 Whatever stage an operating business is in, there is often a need to put a value on the business.
-Whether you are applying for a small business loan, seeking an investment partnership, or planning to sell your business, understanding how to value the total worth of the business will be beneficial for raising funds or accurately pricing the business to find the right buyer.
+Whether you are applying for a small business loan, seeking an investment partnership, or planning to sell your business, understanding how to value the total worth of the business will be beneficial for raising funds or pricing the business to find the right buyer.

+A business valuation represents a company’s total worth.
+Entrepreneurs looking to buy an existing business should also be familiar with valuations, and feel comfortable estimating value independently of the business owner or broker’s asking price.
 Valuing a business is both a science and an art in determining a fair market value.
 It can be a daunting and emotional process.
-There are a lot of valuation techniques that can be used, but there are some tried and true common valuation methods sellers and buyers-owners should follow.
+There are a lot of valuation techniques to use, and there are some common valuation methods sellers and buyers-owners should follow.

 Having dependable financial reporting is crucial for the financial analysis required for calculating an accurate value.
 Business income tax returns, financial statements such as profit and loss statements and a balance sheet, a business asset list, and licenses and other proprietary information are key pieces to the valuation puzzle.

 Valuing a business can be a complicated task.
 It is both an art and a science.
 Do not hesitate to consult with a qualified professional that provides business valuation services.
 Financial and legal professionals will help you wade through the business valuation process and methods of valuation, research industry trends, conduct the financial modeling, and maybe most importantly, take some emotion out of the process and provide an objective assessment of value.

-5. Be flexible — Ultimately, no matter the approach to valuation, a business is worth how much someone is willing to pay for it.
+No matter the approach to valuation, a business is worth how much someone is willing to pay for it.
 You may need to compromise on your number if the market doesn’t support it.
 If you need the capital to survive or have other extenuating circumstances such as divorce proceedings, then you cannot afford to be inflexible with your valuation.

 Buying or selling a business can be stressful and confusing.
 Parties are never quite sure if they’re getting the benefit of the bargain.
 Understanding the foundational steps for proper business valuation methods is an excellent start to ensure that you are performing your best due diligence.